Los Angeles Possession of a Controlled Substance Attorney

-Defending Charges for Possession of a Controlled Substance
+Defending Charges for Possession of a Controlled Substance in LA

 It’s important to remember that the state has the burden of proving that you’ve committed a crime.
 This can be difficult to do.
 You can make the prosecution’s job even more difficult by asserting a strong defense.
 Any defense argument should help to explain, excuse, or justify your alleged behavior.

 Defenses that may be helpful when you’re accused of possessing a controlled substance include: